nihalkumar000/hlf-deployment-prod/README.md

 rm mychannel.block
 ```

-if you use cli container to create channel and join peers, you don't need to copy
+If you use cli container to create channel and join peers, you don't need to copy
 the files - https://hyperledger-fabric.readthedocs.io/en/stable/install_instantiate.html

 #### 3.4 Join peer1 to channel